-Nawab is the Telugu dubbed version of Tamil crime drama film ‘Chekka Chivantha Vaanam’.
-It features Arvind Swamy, Vijay Sethupathi, Simbu, Arun Vijay and Jyothika in lead roles.
-Prakash Raj, Jayasudha, Aditi Rao Hydari, Aishwarya Rajesh and Dayana Erappa played prominent roles.
+Nawab is the Telugu dubbed version of the Tamil crime drama film ‘Chekka Chivantha Vaanam’.
+It features Arvind Swamy, Vijay Sethupathi, Simbu, Arun Vijay, and Jyothika in lead roles.
+Prakash Raj, Jayasudha, Aditi Rao Hydari, Aishwarya Rajesh, and Dayana Erappa played prominent roles.
 Allirajah Subaskaran and Mani Ratnam produced the film.
-The topmost technicians like music director A. R. Rahman, cinematographer Santosh Sivan, editor Sreekar Prasad and director Mani Ratnam worked on the project.
-The trailer got positive response from the audience.
-The film released worldwide on 27th Sep, 2018.
+The topmost technicians like music director A. R. Rahman, cinematographer Santosh Sivan, editor Sreekar Prasad, and director Mani Ratnam worked on the project.
+The trailer got a positive response from the audience.
+The film was released worldwide on 27 Sep 2018.

-Nawab is inspired from 2013 Korean crime drama film ‘New World’.
-After the death of a don, the largest corporate crime syndicate of South Korea is engulfed in a succession battle.
+Nawab is inspired by the 2013 Korean crime drama film ‘New World’.
+After the death of a don, the largest corporate crime syndicate in South Korea is engulfed in a succession battle.
 An undercover cop who rose to a prominent position in the syndicate struggles to protect his identity and work for the syndicate.
 There are many suspense elements in the story and the central theme is interesting.

 Nawab has brilliant technical values which are on par with Hollywood standards.
-The script has a lot of scope to be an action film but Mani Ratnam restricts it to drama.
+The script has the scope to be an action film but Mani Ratnam restricts it to drama.
 The dialogues are crisp and simple.
 The production values are top-notch.
 The cinematography is a major asset to the film as the visuals are captivating.
 The background score is engaging and maintained the suspense and intensity in crucial scenes.
-The editing is good but the film looks uneven at some portions in the second half.
+The editing is good but the film looks uneven in some portions in the second half.
 The choreography of fights is superb with realistic stunts and limited violence.
 The Telugu dubbing is bad for many characters.
 Particularly, dubbing for Arvind Swamy didn’t suit him at all.
-The direction of Mani Ratnam is superb and reminds us of early 90s where he ruled the industry.
+The direction of Mani Ratnam is superb and reminds us of the early 90s when he ruled the industry.